-As shown in Table 2.16 and Figure 2.16, the Bi-State Region's mix of trading partners is expected to become more balanced in the future as it decreasingly relies on Iowa and Illinois.
-Though predicted trade growth with these two markets is strong (1.7 and 0.2 percent annually through 2040), it is counterbalanced by even stronger growth with other markets.
-As a result, these states overall share of Bi-State trade drops from nearly two-thirds of total flow to about one-third.
-By 2040, Bi-State trade will be much more evenly distributed over a larger number of states.
+As shown in Table 2.16 and Figure 2.16, the Bi-State Region's key domestic trading partners in the future will continue to be Iowa and Illinois.
+However, the Bi-State Region's show stronger growth with other markets, such as trade with Kentucky and Missouri.
+By 2040, the region's trade will be much more evenly distributed over a larger number of states.